FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1.md

 # **Modelling (nonlinear) growth and Deterministic Chaos**

-In this assignment you will build two (relatively) simple one-dimensional maps.
-You can use `R`, `Matlab`, `Python`^[Unless otherwise noted, we will assume you'll use `R` complete the assignments.], based on the model implemented in a spreadsheet.
-You can copy the Google Sheet to a new on-line Google Sheet, or,  save it to your computer and use your favourite spreadsheet software (e.g., Excel, Numbers).
+In this assignment you will build two (relatively) simple one-dimensional maps based on the models implemented in a spreadsheet.
+Just copy the linked Google Sheet to a new on-line Google Sheet, or, save it to your computer and use your favourite spreadsheet software (e.g., Excel, Numbers) to explore the behaviour of the model.

 We will start by modelling the *Linear Map* and then proceed to the slightly more complicated *Logistic Map* (aka *Quadratic map*).
+You can use `R`, `Matlab`, or `Python` to model the dynamical processes, but for now we will assume you use `R`.

 </br>